nexmo-se/asr-dialogflow-cx-connector/README.md

-# Google STT/Dialogflow CX connector code
+# Google STT/Dialogflow CX Connector

 You can use this STT/Dialogflow CX connector code to connect a Vonage Voice API call to a Dialogflow CX (DF CX) agent and then have an audio conversation with the agent.
 Caller's queries and agent's responses transcripts are posted back to the Vonage Voice API application.